Management Program Requirements for 2022-2023

 Notes on Management Requirements

-- At least half of the business courses required for the management major—including the business school core, globalization course, human resources course, and the elective courses—must be taken at the College.
+- At least half of the business courses required for the management major—including the business school core, globalization course, human resources course, and the elective courses—must be taken at the University.

 - Management majors may not declare minors in finance, marketing, or human resources management.
 If students wish to concentrate their electives in any of these areas, they should speak with advisors in the School of Business about majoring in those fields.
 Students may however, minor in professional sales since there is no major in that field.
 See the rules governing the professional sales minor.